 If I worked in player development for an MLB team, it would be a goal of our system that every player would be taught strategies for defeating shifts, including bunting and situational hitting.
 These skills would be worked on and emphasized in practices and games throughout the player's minor league journey.
 Doesn't the old baseball adage instruct a batter to "hit 'em where they ain't?"

 There's been talk of outlawing drastic overshifting in order to increase offense in games, but that wouldn't even have to be a consideration if most players actually had the skills to defeat shifts.
-It used to be that teams only utilized drastic shifts against power hitter, but now they're deploying them against almost everyone.
+It used to be that teams only utilized drastic shifts against power hitters, but now they're deploying them against almost everyone.
 The only reason they can get away with this is that few hitters possess the skills to make them pay for it.
 Change that, and you won't have to outlaw shifts.
 It's likely that your team will also improve in situational hitting, resulting in a few more runs (and wins).

 Finally, the preference for pitchers throwing fastballs at the top of the zone has led to a preponderance of relievers who attack hitters in a very similar way.
 Tampa Bay's decision to have a more diverse bullpen and its success in deploying it make a lot of sense.
 Sure, they have guys who come into a game throwing pure gas, but they also have relievers that offer different looks.
 The upshot from this type of bullpen construction is that opposing hitters can't get comfortable facing one type of pitcher once the starter leaves the game.